stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ## Getting Started with Running Horizon
 The [start.sh](/services/horizon/docker/start.sh) script builds horizon from current source, and then runs docker-compose to start the docker containers with runtime configs for horizon, postgres, and optionally core if the optional `standalone` network parameter was included.
 The script takes one optional parameter which configures the Stellar network used by the docker containers.
 If no parameter is supplied, the containers will run on the Stellar test network.
+Read more about the public and private networks in the [public documentation](https://developers.stellar.org/docs/fundamentals-and-concepts/testnet-and-pubnet#testnet)

 `./start.sh pubnet` will run the containers on the Stellar public network.